RuanCrysthian/poll_system/README.md

 - **Poll Scheduler**: Automatic activation of scheduled polls when start time is reached
 - **Background Processing**: Scheduled task runs every minute to check for polls to activate
 - **Status Transitions**: Seamless transition from SCHEDULED to OPEN status

+### Analytics and Reporting
+- **Real-time Statistics**: Get comprehensive voting analytics for any poll regardless of status
+- **Vote Aggregation**: Total vote counts and individual option statistics
+- **Data Integrity**: Statistics calculated directly from processed votes in real-time
+- **Multi-status Support**: View statistics for OPEN, CLOSED, and SCHEDULED polls

 ## 🏗️ Architecture